The Habit Code: Cracking It with Neuroscience

 4. Fitness boost: After putting on your running shoes, do 10 push-ups and 10 squats before heading out for your run.

 Remember, consistency is key when it comes to habit stacking.
 By regularly performing your chosen habit stack, you’ll strengthen the neural connections associated with these behaviors, making them more automatic over time.
-Start small, be patient, and watch as your new habits become an effortless part of your daily routine.
+Start small, allow yourself time, and watch as your new habits become an effortless part of your daily routine.

 a stopwatch on a chalkboard spelling out Forming Habits referencing how to use The Habit Code and Cracking It with Neuroscience